 - Take body temperature with a thermometer to measure progress.

 In cases of advanced hypothermia, hospital treatment is required to reheat the core temperature.
-Treatment with hypothermia may include fluids heated intravenously, heated and humidified oxygen, peritoneal lavage, among other measures.
+Treatment with hypothermia may include fluids heated intravenously, heated and humidified oxygen, and peritoneal lavage, among other measures.